Compare Stocks

 Is NIO or GM a better buy right now?

-General Motors Company (GM) offers the better valuation at 24.1x trailing P/E (6.4x forward), making it the more compelling value choice.
-Analysts rate NIO Inc. (NIO) a "Buy" — based on 23 analyst ratings — the highest consensus in this comparison.
+(NIO) is the stronger pick with 18.
+2% revenue growth year-over-year, versus -1.
+3% for General Motors Company (GM).
+General Motors Company (GM) offers the better valuation at 24.
+1x trailing P/E (6.
+2x forward), making it the more compelling value choice.
+Analysts rate NIO Inc. (NIO) a "Buy" — based on 24 analyst ratings — the highest consensus in this comparison.
 The "better buy" depends entirely on your goals: growth investors should weight revenue trajectory, value investors should weight P/E and PEG, and income investors should weight dividend yield and streak.

 02